SkyeGee/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ***// SPDX-License-Identifier: MIT***
 ***pragma solidity ^0.8.0;***

-# SWC-131 Presence of Unused variables
+# SWC-100 Proper setting of visibility for functions
-## My contract was checked to ensure that there are no unused variables
+## Functions are specified as being external, public, internal or private to reduce the attack surface of a contract system